Virus ‘swallowing’ people in India; crematoriums overwhelmed

 She blamed Prime Minister Narendra Modi’s government for the crisis.

-“He has lit funeral pyres in every house,” she cried in a video shot by India’s weekly magazine The Caravan.
+“He has lit funeral pyres in every house,’’ she cried in a video shot by The Caravan magazine.

 For the fourth straight day, India on Sunday set a global daily record of new coronavirus infections, spurred by an insidious new variant that emerged here.
 The surge has undermined the government’s premature claims of victory over the pandemic.

-The 349,691 confirmed infections over the past day brought India’s total to more than 16.9 million cases, behind only the United States.
+The 349,691 new infections brought India’s total to more than 16.9 million, behind only the United States.
 The Health Ministry reported another 2,767 deaths in the past 24 hours, pushing India’s fatalities to 192,311.

 Burial grounds in the capital New Delhi are running out of space.
 Bright, glowing funeral pyres light up the night sky in other badly hit cities.

 In the central city of Bhopal, some crematoriums have increased their capacity from dozens of pyres to more than 50.
-Yet officials say there are still hours-long waits.
+Yet there are still hours-long waits.

 At the city’s Bhadbhada Vishram Ghat crematorium, workers said they cremated more than 110 people on Saturday, even as government figures in the entire city of 1.8 million put the total number of virus deaths at just 10.